-Even though it significantly trails behind Google Chrome, Mozilla’s browser is still the preferred option for millions.
+Even though it significantly trails behind Google Chrome, Mozilla’s browser is still a very popular option amongst millions.

 This is partly due to its security features as it operates a FOSS (free open source software) - and if security is the concern then a VPN is an excellent add-on to choice to the browser.

 However, when researching the add-on choice that is a VPN provider - there is a significantly large amount of options out there.
 So, with this much choice, how do you go about picking the right one for you?

 Luckily for you we've got a VPN guide for you below - just keep reading.

 Best all-round VPN

 Number of servers: 3,000+ | Server locations: 160 | IP addresses: N/A | Maximum devices supported: 5

 ExpressVPN offers more than 3,000 servers across 160 locations in 94 countries.
 In our testing, we found this VPN was a spectacular performer, particularly over long distance connections where it didn’t lose much speed at all.